BLOG

 Anti-JDWP Debugging

 JDWP stands for "Java Debug Wire Protocol".
 It is the debug protocol used for communication between a debugger and the Java virtual machine.
-Java-based android applications are not difficult to debug.
-Some of those methods are listed below.
+Java-based Android applications are not difficult to debug.
+Some of the methods to debug them are listed below.

 1) Using the Debuggable Flag